Program overview

 Program Overview

 Sheridan’s Social Service Worker – Gerontology program is designed to equip students with the essential skills and expertise needed for a rewarding career working with older adults.
-As the demand for social service workers specializing in gerontology continues to grow due to the increasing senior population in Canada, this program addresses the pressing needs of society.
-Students will learn the foundations of social service work while focusing on the unique challenges and opportunities associated with aging.
+As the demand for social service workers focusing on gerontology continues to grow due to the increasing senior population in Canada, this program provides a comprehensive education that addresses societal needs.
+Students will learn the foundations of social service work while specializing in the unique challenges and opportunities associated with aging populations.
 The program emphasizes hands-on experience, allowing students to apply their knowledge in real-world settings.

 Program Structure

-• Field practicums in Semesters 2, 3, and 4, providing students with valuable on-the-job experience.
+• Field practicums in Semesters 2, 3, and 4, where students work with seniors two days a week.

-• Hands-on learning opportunities to support older adults in various settings.
+• Hands-on learning opportunities that allow students to apply classroom lessons in real-world settings.

 • Eligibility for professional registration with the Ontario College of Social Workers and Social Service Workers upon graduation.